PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 The Tailor took a step forward, nodded to confirm, “Yes.”
 He paused.
 “If I could ask one thing: did you buy that cow off that lad Jack?”

-Tom was proud of buying the cow; one of her proudest achievements: “Yes.” but she noticed The Tailor was concerned: “Why?”.
+Tom was proud of buying the cow; one of her proudest achievements: “Yes.” but she noticed The Tailor was concerned: “Why?”

-The Tailor looked at Tom with regret, gently stating: “All day Jack was asking a rather high price.”, but Tom did not understand.
-The Tailor seemed to notice, breaking the slight pause by continuing: “I wondered if...  would you share how much the cow cost you?”.
+The Tailor looked at Tom with regret, gently stating: “All day Jack was asking a rather high price.”, but Tom did not understand, which  The Tailor noticed, so continued: “I wondered if...  would you share how much the cow cost you?”.
 The Tailor was aware this was a rude question.

 Tom shrugged: “Three apple pips.“